 Oscar Holland, CNN

-Scroll through the gallery above to see some of this year’s winners and finalists.
+Scroll through the gallery above to see the six winners of the 2022 Aga Khan Award.